|

 statue (from Casper's Ghostland) - The building, once the

 Tunnel of Love and later Casper's Ghostland, was demolished.
-But the
+The

 large statue of Casper The Friendly Ghost, that once stood on top of

-the roof of the building, is at Gil's Tavern on Gorge Road in
+the roof of the building, was on display at Gil's Tavern on in

 |